Mike Huckabee: 2008 presidential election campaign

 Huckabee announced his run for the White House on Meet the Press on January 28, 2007.

 At the August 11 Iowa Straw Poll, Huckabee took second place with 2,587 votes, roughly 18 percent, splitting the conservative Republican party votes amongst other candidates.
 Huckabee spent $57.98 per vote in the Straw Poll, which is the lowest among the top three finishers.
 Huckabee drew attention with an unconventional ad featuring Chuck Norris.
 In a later ad Huckabee wished voters a merry Christmas, and said that "what really matters is the celebration of the birth of Christ."

 In November 2007, Huckabee drew endorsements from a large number of religious activists, including Billy McCormack, a pastor in Shreveport, Louisiana, and a director and vice president of the Christian Coalition of America, founded in 1988 by a previous presidential candidate, Pat Robertson.
 He was criticized for using a bookshelf that resembled a cross in a Christmas commercial as a form of signaling to Christians, and laughed them off saying "I will confess this: If you play the spot backwards, it says, 'Paul is dead.
 Paul is dead.
-He also faced a "drumbeat" of questions about the role of faith in his gubernatorial administration and about past statements he made in 1998 about the U.S. being a "Christian nation" in which he said, "I hope we answer the alarm clock and take this nation back for Christ."
-Huckabee told NBC that his comment was not politically incorrect and was "appropriate to be said to a gathering of Southern Baptists."
-Huckabee has credited God with some of his political success.